Mouly22/100DaysofCODE/Day 16/string.md

+<h2> String </h2>

-Strings are what we use in python when working with words.
-Strings are either enclosed with single quotes or double quotes.Also we can write multi line string using three qutations(single and double both)
+***Strings are what we use in python when working with words.*** Strings are either enclosed with single quotes or double quotes.Also we can write multi line string using three qutations(single and double both)
 ```
 my_name = "Hello!
 I am mouly"
 myy_name = 'Helloo!
 I am Mouly'